lekoala/silverstripe-filepond/README.md

 Allow usage of [FilePond](https://pqina.nl/filepond/) fields in the front end.

+Use as a regular UploadField and let it do its magic!

+    $pond = new FilePondField('Image');

 ## File extension

 In order for this uploader to work properly, your files need to have a IsTemporary boolean field.